The Empire Strikes Back: Critical response

-Reviews were mixed for the central cast.
-Knight wrote Kershner's direction made the characters more human with fewer archetypes.
-Hamill, Fisher, and Ford received some praise, with Champlin calling Hamill "youthfully innocent" and engaging and Fisher independent.
-Arnold described the character progression as less development and more "finesse", with little change taking place, and Kehr felt the characters were "stiffer" without Lucas's direction.
+Reviews were mixed for the principal cast.
+Knight wrote that Kershner's direction made the characters more human and less archetypal.
+Hamill, Fisher, and Ford received some praise, with Champlin calling Hamill "youthfully innocent" and engaging, and Fisher independent.
+Arnold described the character progression as less about development and more about "finesse", with little change taking place, while Kehr felt the characters were "stiffer" without Lucas's direction.
 Knight called Guinness's performance half-hearted, and Janet Maslin criticized Lando Calrissian, the only major black character in the film, as "exaggeratedly unctuous, untrustworthy and loaded with jive".
-The Chicago Tribune's Gene Siskel said the non-human characters, including the robots and Chewbacca, remained the most lovable creatures, with Yoda the film's highlight.
-Knight, Gould Boyum, and Arnold considered Yoda's expressions so realistic that they believed an actor's face had been composited onto the puppet.
+The Chicago Tribune's Gene Siskel said the non-human characters, including the robots and Chewbacca, remained the most lovable creatures, with Yoda being the film's highlight.
+Knight, Gould Boyum, and Arnold thought Yoda to be incredibly lifelike; Arnold considered his expressions so realistic that he believed an actor's face had been composited onto the puppet.
 Canby called the human cast bland and nondescript, and said even the robot characters offered diminishing enjoyment, but Yoda was a success when used sparingly.

 Although Arnold praised Kershner's direction, others believed that Lucas's oversight was obvious and Empire lacked Kershner's established directorial sensibilities.
 Denby described his work as "impersonal" and Canby believed it was impossible to identify what Kershner had contributed.
-Combs believed Kershner was an "ill-advised" director because he emphasized the characters, but the result was common tropes at the expense of the comic-strip pace of Star Wars.
-Cinematographer Peter Suschitzky's work was praised for its visuals and bold color choices.
-The special effects were lauded as "breathtaking", "ingenious", and visually dazzling.
-Jim Harwood wrote they were let down only by the competence of those in the original, which were emulated by other films.
-Champlin appreciated that effects were used to enhance scenes instead of being the focus.
+Combs believed Kershner was an "ill-advised" director because he emphasized the characters, and the result was common tropes at the expense of the comic-strip pace of Star Wars.
+Peter Suschitzky's cinematography was praised for its visuals and bold color choices, and the special effects were lauded as "breathtaking", "ingenious", and visually dazzling.
+Jim Harwood said he was let down only by the familiarity of the effects from the original, which were emulated by other films.
+Champlin appreciated that the effects were used to enhance scenes rather than being the focus.

 Accolades

 At the 1981 Academy Awards, The Empire Strikes Back won the award for Best Sound (Bill Varney, Steve Maslow, Gregg Landaker, and Peter Sutton) and a Special Achievement Academy Award for Best Visual Effects (Brian Johnson, Richard Edlund, Dennis Muren, and Bruce Nicholson).
 The film received a further two nominations: Best Art Direction (Norman Reynolds, Leslie Dilley, Harry Lange, Alan Tomkins, and Michael Ford) and Best Original Score (John Williams).
+Williams also won two Grammy Awards: Best Instrumental Composition and Best Score Soundtrack for Visual Media.
+He earned the film's sole Golden Globe Awards nomination, for Best Original Score.

-For the 39th Golden Globe Awards, Williams earned the film's sole nomination, for Best Original Score.
-He won two Grammy Awards for Best Instrumental Composition and Best Score Soundtrack for Visual Media.
-The 34th British Academy Film Awards earned the film one award for Best Music (Williams), and two additional nominations: Best Sound (Sutton, Varney, and Ben Burtt) and Best Production Design (Reynolds).
-At the 8th Saturn Awards, Empire received four awards: Best Science Fiction Film, Best Director (Kershner), Best Actor (Hamill), and Best Special Effects (Johnson and Edlund).
+The 34th British Academy Film Awards garnered Empire one award for Best Music (Williams), and two additional nominations: Best Sound (Sutton, Varney, and Ben Burtt) and Best Production Design (Reynolds).
+At the 8th Saturn Awards, Empire received four awards: Best Science Fiction Film, Best Director (Irvin Kershner), Best Actor (Mark Hamill), and Best Special Effects (Johnson and Edlund).
 The film also won a Hugo Award for Best Dramatic Presentation and a People's Choice Award for Favorite Motion Picture.